akshaykoottandavida/akshaykoottandavida.github.io/_pages/talks.md

 author_profile: true
 ---
 ### Erasure detection of a dual-rail qubit in a 3D superconducting cavity.
-*Nov 20234* \
+Contributed talk, QEC23, Sydney, Australia\
-Contributed talk, QEC23, Sydney, Australia
+*Nov 2023*

 ### Quantum control and error correction with two bosonic modes.
 *Mar 2023*\